Theory of Coulomb blockaded transport in realistic Majorana nanowires: Conductance for few-level systems

 , where $\tilde{\tau}_\alpha^{(1)}=\tau_\alpha^{(1)}M_{ij}^{\alpha,(1)}$.
 In this case, the conductance becomes

-, which is consistent with Chiu et al.\cite{Chiu2017Conductance} The single-level case is also consistent with Meir-Wingreen's original formula\cite{Meir1992Landauer}.
+, which is consistent with Chiu \textit{et al.} \cite{Chiu2017Conductance}.
+The single-level case is also consistent with Meir-Wingreen's original formula\cite{Meir1992Landauer}.
 Note here that the conductance of a state that is localized at one of the ends of the system is substantially suppressed since one of $\tau_{R,L}^{(1)}$ is small.
 From the last paragraph, $\tilde{\tau}_\alpha\sim g_\alpha \nu_{1D}$ so that $G\sim \beta\nu_{1D}\frac{g_R g_L}{g_R+g_L}\text{sech}^2(\beta\epsilon/2)$.
 This conductance is enhanced compared to the non-Coulomb blockaded conductance.

-One can use Eq.\eqref{G_one-level} to estimate the conductance in the case of a large number of levels with similar transmissions $\tilde{\tau}$.
-Assuming that the conductance is split among $N$ levels with conductance $\tilde{\tau}/N$ spread out over a range $\Delta$ the resulting conductance can be approximated by
+One can use Eq. \eqref{G_one-level} to estimate the conductance in the case of a large number of levels with similar transmissions $\tilde{\tau}$.
+Assuming that the conductance is split among $N$ levels with conductance $\tilde{\tau}/N$ spread out over a range $\Delta$, the resulting conductance can be approximated by

-We note that the conductance $G$ in this case is suppressed relative to Eq.\eqref{G_one-level} by a temperature dependent factor of $(T/\Delta)$.
+We note that the conductance $G$ in this case is suppressed relative to Eq. \eqref{G_one-level} by a temperature-dependent factor of $(T/\Delta)$.
 This factor cancels the factor $\beta\nu_{1D}$ so that the conductance is now temperature independent and comparable with the conductance of the non-Coulomb blockaded case\cite{Aleiner2002Quantum,Kouwenhoven1997Electron}.